Gender / Sex Discrimination

 If your employer has discriminated against you because of your sex or gender, your legal rights have been violated.
-Gender discrimination (also known as sex discrimination) violates both New Jersey and New York law.
-Gender discrimination can include pregnancy discrimination, discrimination based on negative stereotypes about women, and other forms of favoritism toward men based on their sex instead of their skills, experience, or qualifications for the job.
+Gender discrimination (also known as sex discrimination) can include pregnancy discrimination, discrimination based on negative stereotypes about women, and other forms of favoritism toward men (or women) based on their sex instead of their skills, experience, or qualifications for the job.
 Gender discrimination violates the law in New Jersey, New York State and New York City.

 The Glass Ceiling

 Sexual harassment is when someone is harassed because of his or her gender.
-It does not necessarily have to be sexual to violate your rights.
+It does not necessarily have to be sexual to violate your rights as long as it is directed at you because of your gender.
+Sexual harassment is legally actionable if it is severe or occurs frequently enough that it would have a significant negative impact on a reasonable woman’s work environment.
 For more information, please visit our sexual harassment page.

 Pregnancy Discrimination is a Form of Gender Discrimination

 Pregnancy discrimination is another common form of gender discrimination.
+It occurs when an employer treats pregnant women worse than their non-pregnant coworkers based on biases, assumptions or stereotypes, rather than based on facts.
 More information is available on our pregnancy discrimination page.

 Reverse Gender Discrimination: Discrimination Against Men

 While typically women are the ones who experience sex discrimination at work, occasionally a company or a supervisor favors women over men.
 In New York State, New York City and New Jersey, reverse discrimination against men is illegal.